Reading Time: 4 minutes

 4. Crashing

-After using crack for a few hours or days, users experience a storm of activity within the brain and central nervous system that are, essentially, the opposite of their “feel good high”.
-These rebound signs of crack use can cause users to become agitated, withdrawn, or excessively sleepy and lead to severe depression, and suicidal, harmful, or aggressive behaviors.
+After using crack for a few hours or days, people may experience a storm of activity within the brain and central nervous system that is essentially the opposite of their “feel good high”.
+These rebound signs of crack use can cause them to become agitated, withdrawn, or excessively sleepy and lead to severe depression, and suicidal, harmful, or aggressive behaviors.

 5. Paranoia

 A common sign of crack use is paranoia.
-Abusers think they are being followed or watched and the fear can become so overwhelming that they make rash decisions placing themselves or others in harm.
-Paranoia can lead to panic attacks and other psychosis which can be physically or psychologically dangerous.
+People think they are being followed or watched and the fear can become so overwhelming that they make rash decisions, placing themselves or others in harm.
+Paranoia can lead to panic attacks and other psychoses, which can be physically or psychologically dangerous.

 6. Hallucinations

-Tactile hallucinations (coke bugs) may lead to picking at the skin which can lead to bacterial infections and other bodily damages.
-Auditory hallucinations may be symptoms of paranoia and signs of crack use that precedes an overdose.
+Tactile hallucinations (coke bugs) may lead to picking at the skin, which can lead to bacterial infections and other bodily damage.
+Auditory hallucinations may be symptoms of paranoia and signs of crack use that precede an overdose.

 7. Panic